mpar1/CS425/README.md

 ## CS425_Project
 Group E project repository
+A medical database with different access running on pyhton and postgresql
 # To-do List:
 1. Git all the github usernames
 2. Create schema based off of word doc